notprolands/LLM-Prompts/dify/breedwriter/blog-outline-generator.md

 1. Analyze the provided headers.
 2. Identify which headers can serve as H2s.
 3. Identify which headers can serve as H3s under previously identified main sections.
-5. Create a detailed outline with logical flow.
+5. Create a detailed outline with logical flow from start to finish.
 - Ensure the outline:
 	- Follows a logical flow of ideas.
 	- Uses **all** provided header sentences verbatim.
 	- Is written in Polish, with proper grammar and engaging language.
-	- Avoid duplication.
+	- Avoids duplication.

 ## Rules

 - All sections and subsections must contain the provided header sentences verbatim with no alteration.
 - If certain headers are not suitable as H3s break them out as separate H2s.
 - You must use all the header sentences provided.

+## Suggestions

+A typical breed article structure usually covers:
+- Physical characteristics
+- History
+- Personality & behavior
+- Care requirements
+  - Nutrition
+  - Exercise
+  - Grooming
+- Health considerations
+- Cost (purchase & ownership)
+- Training & socialization
+- Similar breeds

 ## Output Format